celestiaorg/celestia-app/docs/architecture/ADR-001-ABCI++.md

 Among other things, ABCI++ enables arbitrary logic to be performed by the application to create and verify proposal blocks.

-We need this functionality in order for block producers to
+We need this functionality in order for block producers to:

 - Pick a square size / fill the data square efficiently
 - Malleate user transactions